-To recapitulate, the normal drip time is around 5 minutes.
+To recap, the normal drip time is around 5 minutes.

 5 Rules for Perfect Drip Coffee Brewing

 The filter is one of the most important aspects of drip brewing, and the type of filter used determines the body, and the taste.
 Paper filters are dense, retaining more of the soluble solids in coffee, thus giving you a clear cup.
 Because they are so dense they also retain the oils in coffee, which will flatten the taste of your cup.
 The better alternative is the mesh filter, but with a mesh filter you have to grind coarser and you absolutely need a good grinder that deliver a uniform grind.
 You will have to adjust your grind accordingly, but paper filters are the most forgiving in terms of grind consistency and size.
 With paper filters, avoid the cheap ones, you will love your cup of joe brewed in quality filters.
 Good brands are Melitta and Filtropa.
 The best alternative is the gold plated filter which will last you forever.
 Drink immediately!
 Coffee should be served right after it was brewed.
 Leaving coffee on the burner will make the aromas and flavors evaporate and you will end up with a burned tasting cup.
 The best coffee is fresh coffee.